pomerol-ed/pomerol/README.md

   - `make`
   - `make test` (if unit tests are compiled)
   - `make install`
-  - `make doc` generates the documentation in the `doc` subdirectory.
+  - `make doc` generates the Doxygen reference documentation in the `doc/html` subdirectory.

 The library, _libpomerol_ is built.
 It can be used for linking with executables.
 Some working executables are given in `prog` subdirectory.